-USAC denies Funding Request Number(s) FRN(s) and portions of FRN(s) when USAC determines that the requests contain duplicative services.
-If duplicative FRNs are determined during the review, applicants will be given an opportunity to cancel the duplicative FRN(s).
+USAC will not fund Funding Request Number(s) FRN(s) or portions of FRN(s) when USAC determines that the requests contain duplicative services.
+If duplicative FRNs are determined during the review, applicants will be given an opportunity to cancel the duplicative FRN(s) or modify the service periods for those FRNs so that there is no provision of duplicate services during the same period of time to the same entities/recipients of service within the same funding year.

 - 1. The Commission requires USAC to deny discounts for duplicative services.
-See Schools and Libraries Universal Service Support Mechanism, CC Docket No. 02-6, 18 FCC Rcd 9202, 9209-9210, FCC 03-101, ¶¶ 22-24 (2003) (Schools and Libraries Second Order). - 2.
+See Schools and Libraries Universal Service Support Mechanism, CC Docket No. 02-6, 18 FCC Rcd 9202, 9209-9210, paras.
+22-24 (2003) (Schools and Libraries Second Order). - 2.
 The Commission defines "duplicative services" as "services that deliver the same functionality to the same population in the same location during the same period of time."
-Id. at 18 FCC Rcd 9202, 9209, FCC 03-101, ¶ 22. - 3.
+Id. at 18 FCC Rcd 9202, 9209, para.
+22. - 3.
 47 C.F.R. § 54.511(a) requires applicants to "select the most cost-effective service offering." - 4.
 The Commission found that "it is not cost effective for applicants to seek discounts to fund the delivery of duplicative services.
 Therefore, we conclude that this rule can be violated by the delivery of services that provide the same functionality for the same population in the same location during the same period of time."
-Schools and Libraries Second Order, 18 FCC Rcd 9202, 9209-10, FCC 03-101, ¶ 24. - 5.
-47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner." - 6.
-47 C.F.R. § 54.702(g) requires USAC to take "administrative action intended to prevent waste, fraud, and abuse."
+Schools and Libraries Second Order, 18 FCC Rcd 9202, 9209-10, para.
+24. - 5.
+47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."